How Telehealth works

 Telehealth — or telemedicine — is a healthcare solution that allows you to meet with your doctor virtually ( a video call) instead of going to the office.
-UpDox is our 100% HIPAA-compliant system that uses a two-way, high definition video, so we can talk face-to-face as if we’re in the same room together.
+We pay for a platform that is our 100% HIPAA-compliant, using a two-way, high definition video, so we can talk face-to-face as if we’re in the same room together.

 With Telehealth, you can also: